Reform School Girls: Plot

 The film culminates in a protest scene after Dr. Norton, a psychiatrist, forces a meeting of administrators over the conditions and treatment of inmates at the school.
 She intended to have Jenny testify but a doctor determines, despite all evidence to the contrary, that she is ill and will not be able to attend.
 Therefore, four other inmates are chosen and none of them has any complaints.
 During the meeting Jenny knocks out a guard and steals her keys, which allows all the girls to march out into the main open area and voice their grudges.
 Edna, however, gets a hold of a gun and opens fire on them.
 Edna shoots Charlie and climbs up the tower from which Sutter has broadcast religious-oriented messages as the girls are going to sleep.
 Charlie climbs a fence and commandeers a school bus, which she drives toward the tower with Edna standing at the top.
 Just before impact, Charlie leaps from the bus and it explodes as it hits the tower.
 The scorched body of Edna tumbles to the ground and many of the girls cheer.
-Charlie crawls and before she dies shouts out, "See you in hell!" to Edna.
+Charlie crawls and before she dies shouts out, "See you in hell, Edna!".
 The final scene shows Jenny released and getting into a cab.
 She waves at Dr. Norton, who is implied to be in charge of the new, more benevolent order at the school, and three other girls who are still incarcerated.